-About 2.5 hours south and six miles west of scenic Highway 395 is the trailhead for Virginia Lakes Trail.
+The next stop on our roadtrip in the Sierras was about 2.5 hours south and six miles west of scenic Highway 395 is the trailhead for Virginia Lakes Trail.
 This trail has it all: lakes, views of snow-capped peaks, fall colors, and even an old mining cabin.
 You can make a long day of it hiking the moderately difficult Virginia Lakes Trail over eight miles.
 Or you can do as we did and spend a couple hours hiking the lower chain of lakes (which includes the cabin).
 I hear it’s heavily trafficked in the summer, but we only saw three other pairs of hikers in early October.

 Back on Highway 395, we took the June Lakes Loop to find sustenance and sleep for the night.
 June Lake is a fun, little resort community with a handful of campgrounds along the lake, plus a well-stocked general store, and a few restaurants.
 Check out June Lake Brewing Company if you get a chance.

 We lucked out finding the last spot in Gull Lake Campground.
 It’s an 11-site campground tucked into a grove of bright yellow aspens right on the lake.
 We wouldn’t have been upset if we’d camped at Reversed Creek Campground up the hill, but our little spot at Gull Lake was the coziest and most autumnal campsite of our trip.